 -

-- We require you to activate every RFID program card to keep your account secure while the card is in transit.
+- To keep your account secure while the card is in transit, we require you to activate every RFID Program Card once received.
 Learn more on card activation

 -